bsanford/RBI2_Kernel/README.md

         Kernel will initialize the the GPIO peripheral, intialize the UART pins (14 and 15) for reiceve and transmit with no CTS, RTS.
 	The system will except commands from a serial connection attached through the mini_uart.

-	For example  GPIO_PIN18_ON sent through the UART will initialize GPIO PIN 18 so that it can be set to a HIGH/LO signal the call will then set that PIN to a HIGH value on the rail GPIO_PIN18_OFF will clear the signal and set the signal on the rail to LO;
+	For example  GPIO_PIN18_ON; sent through the UART will initialize GPIO PIN 18 so that it can be set to a HIGH/LO signal the call will then set that PIN to a HIGH value on the rail GPIO_PIN18_OFF; will clear the signal and set the signal on the rail to LO;

+		         The parser recognizes ; as the delimiter or it as an upper bound of 30 characters that can be received through the UART.

 	System is currently limited as the input parser is naive and currently only works for PINS 18,20 and 23.

+	Update 12/26/2016 - Currently working on getting interrupts working correctly and setting up the I2C HAL, want to add in a barometric/temperature sensor from ada fruit.
+Also need to build a structure to hold all current register values so they can be saved/restored.

 **Requirements:**